 How long do you spend waiting on hold just to reach a customer service representative who can’t answer your question?
-Long hold times and unhelpful staff should be the first sign that a company is not a great fit for you.
-In comparison, HOS247 assigns you a dedicated account manager who assists you with everything you need.
-You always know who is going to be on the other end of the line and they can actually help you to resolve your issues.
+Long hold times and unhelpful staff should be the first signs that a company is not a great fit for you.

 A good ELD app should make the lives of your back-office staff and truckers significantly easier.
 With just a few clicks of the mouse or taps on the screen, staff members should be able to access all of the information they need.
 Office staff should be able to quickly pull reports and spend less time monitoring time logs than ever before.
 If they are finding the system to be cumbersome and complicated, it is definitely time to switch to a more effective system.

-Similarly, drivers may be making complaints about the experience of using the app.
-While it is normal to have a small learning curve in the beginning, be wary of long-term complaints.
-Unhappy drivers are not going to want to use the technology which can spell major problems for the company’s bottom line.
+Similarly, drivers may complain about the experience of using the app.
+While it is normal to have a small learning curve in the beginning, be wary of persistent dissatisfaction.
+Unhappy drivers are not going to want to use the technology which can spell major problems for the company’s in the long-run.
 Make sure that they are satisfied with the software since they are the ones on the front lines using it daily.

 Did your solution provider pop up after the Transport Canada ELD mandate was put into effect?
-Many tech companies came up with solutions after the fact in order to line their pockets with cash.
-Instead, you should search for a company that has been in business for a while.
-These long-standing companies have more experience building solutions with drivers in mind instead of profits.
+Many tech companies came up with solutions after the fact but lack the necessary expertise to maintain their e-logs in the long run.
+Instead, you should search for a company with. proven track record.
+These long-standing companies have more experience building solutions with drivers in mind to help carriers improve profitability.

 If your trucking company is looking for the best HOS app on the market, you should consider signing up for a hassle-free two-week trial with HOS247.
-We don’t lock you into long-term contracts and we have been proven leaders in the industry.
-Let one of our dedicated account managers help you boost your business and stay compliant with the ELD mandate.
+We don’t lock you into long-term contracts and we are top-rated by our users.
+Let one of our dedicated customer service reps help you boost your business and stay compliant with the ELD mandate.